chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 ### Disc Space Validation

-1)When /hab is less than 5gb
+1) When /hab is less than 5gb the upgrade will fail with the below error:

 ```
 Hab (/hab/) directory should have more than 5.00GB free space